9th8/up-to-date-real-world-haskell/13-data-structures.md

 Tip

 As with the rules for functors, Haskell cannot check the rules for monoids on our behalf.
-If we\'re defining a `Monoid` instance, we can easily write QuickCheck properties to give us high statistical confidence that our code is following the monoid rules.
+If we're defining a `Monoid` instance, we can easily write QuickCheck properties to give us high statistical confidence that our code is following the monoid rules.
 ::::

 # General purpose sequences

-Both Haskell\'s built-in list type and the `DList` type that we defined above have poor performance characteristics under some circumstances.
+Both Haskell's built-in list type and the `DList` type that we defined above have poor performance characteristics under some circumstances.
 The `Data.Sequence` module defines a `Seq` container type that gives good performance for a wider variety of operations.